 Johnathan Gilbert (16:44):

 That's great and very insightful.
 And then so it makes a lot of sense to have the top-down approach, or it just won't get to there as a priority.
 Now, as you think about it from the portfolio company standpoint, we certainly have the kind of must-haves from the insurance company to have an effective underwriting of the insurance program with the right coverage at the right cost.
-And what I call kind of the nine deadly sins that if company doesn't have certain things, the availability and scope of coverage is going to be limited.
-But if you had to summarize a few must haves that every portfolio company must have in today's day and age, what would those be?
+And what I call kind of the nine deadly sins that if a company doesn't have certain things, the availability and scope of coverage is going to be limited.
+But if you had to summarize a few must-haves that every portfolio company must have in today's day and age, what would those be?

 Michael Dolezal (17:22):

 Great question, John.
 When I think about the must-haves, it just brings me back to thinking about, I think there's some very, very high percentage of the number of data security incidents have to do with improper or just a lack of basic blocking and tackling, which goes back to those nine deadly sins.
 So, when I look at the must-haves, I would look at those nine deadly sins and look at MFA and patching and employee training and legacy systems, things like that.
 Just making sure that you're showing up the basic blocking and tackling that should be considered or is considered good cyber hygiene.
-Those are really a couple of the key things I would consider as must have.
+Those are really a couple of the key things I would consider as must-have.